Chemical and Biological Engineering

 CBEN375.
 CHEMICAL ENGINEERING SEPARATIONS.
 3.0 Semester Hrs.

-(II) This course covers fundamentals of stage-wise and diffusional mass transport with applications to chemical engineering systems and processes.
+This course covers fundamentals of stage-wise and diffusional mass transport with applications to chemical engineering systems and processes.
 Relevant aspects of computer-aided process simulation and computational methods are incorporated.
-Prerequisites: grade of C- or better in CBEN357.
 3 hours lecture; 3 semester hours.
+Prerequisite: grade of C- or better in CBEN357.

 View Course Learning Outcomes